 Should it matter to readers whether authors are testifying to their beliefs, or expressing them in some less explicit way, or not expressing them at all while their work is merely expressive of them?
 It may matter, and there are competing reasons to prefer one practice to the other: favouring subtlety and indirection, readers will prefer a muted voice which does not actively broadcast opinions; favouring reliability they will prefer the committed stance of the testifier, because more open commitment to a proposition means a higher cost of being wrong, and greater likelihood of being right.
 We feel able to blame those who testify falsely, especially if their failure is negligent, but less entitled to complain if their commitment to the proposition in question was less than explicit, and even less able to complain if we merely noticed their behaviour and drew a conclusion about what they believed, though we suffered by adopting the belief ourselves.
 Blaming people, we are likely to trust them less, to spread distrust, and to punish them by withdrawing co-operation; knowing you will be blamed for a mistake makes you more careful and hence more reliable.
 Suspecting that you can get away with it by avoiding explicit commitment will make you less careful, and some authors may even practice the following deception: deliberately writing in such a way that their story is merely expressive of a belief while hoping at the same time to convert readers to a belief they could plausibly disown if pressed.
 And making one’s narrative merely expressive can be a particularly effective method of propaganda because work which is merely expressive of opinions the author is not (apparently) intending to communicate can easily seem to contain opinions so well established that communicating them would be pointless.
 That way, one may persuade people to believe what you believe by convincing them that what you believe is very widely believed and hence likely to be true.

 Still, moderately rational people can be misled by fictions the authors of which are neither deceptive nor especially irresponsible.
 One of us, reading Our Mutual Friend, acquired the false belief that there was in Victorian London a recognised form of employment collecting bodies from the Thames.
-This seemed .
-On the other hand the episode presents a dramatically effective opening for the novel and tempting to invent.
+This seemed likely to be true on the grounds that Dickens, by and large, would not easily deviate from the known general circumstances of his setting.
+On the other hand a careful reader would have noted that the episode presents a dramatically effective opening for the novel and is to that extent tempting to invent.
 The sensible course, as in many other cases, would have been to withhold judgement while making further inquiries.

 Wise authors